 The church at Begelly was erected in the 13th century, initially dedicated to Saint Bugail, which in Celtic means “shepherd” and was probably honoring of a founder or Christ.
 Presumably still in the Middle Ages church was expanded and enlarged.
-In 1886 it was supposed to be in a very bad condition, so it underwent a thorough restoration, during which the roofs were repaired and damaged door and window portals were reconstructed.
+In 1886 it was supposed to be in a very bad condition, so it underwent a thorough restoration, during which the roofs were repaired and the damaged door and window portals were reconstructed.

 The church had a long, rectangular nave measuring 11.4 x 4.4 meters and a shorter chancel, 6.1 x 4.4 meters, ended with a straight wall on the eastern side.
 The west side was occupied by a battlemented tower on a quadrilateral plan, 6.2 x 5.7 meters, 21.5 meters high.
 Its interior was divided into three floors, connected by a turret with a staircase with 105 stairs, located in the north-eastern corner.
 From the south, two annexes were added to the church, one originally serving as a porch, and the other a 2.7 x 2.6 meters chapel.
 On the north side, at the height of the chancel and partly nave, a second aisle was added on a rectangular plan, 11.1 meters long and 4.3 meters wide.
 It was opened to the nave with one arcade, and to the chancel with two arcades.
 The chancel arch separating the presbytery from the nave had a large height and a pointed end, and to the west of it are two corbels which formerly supported the rood loft.
 There are also five consoles on the south wall that previously supported the wooden roof truss.
 Only the space under the tower was covered with a vault.
 It opened onto the nave with a pointed arcade.

 Website coflein.gov.uk, St Mary’s church, Begelly.